Mortgage Products

 Monthly minimum credit card payment $100

-Total monthly minimum payments
+Total monthly minimum payments $2,350

 DTI ($2,350 / $6,500) 36%

-Your monthly income may include your salary, hourly wages, side hustle or gig income, interest, dividends, rent, alimony or other income that you receive regularly.
+Your monthly income may include your salary, hourly wages, side hustle or gig income, interest, dividends, rent, alimony, or other income that you receive regularly.

 If your DTI is too high for you to qualify for a HELOC, you can lower it by paying off some of your debt to lower your monthly minimum debt payments.

-A credit score of 620 or higher
+A minimum credit score requirement

 Two ways to potentially improve your credit score are: